930913/framework32/README.md

 # Framework32

-Framework32 is designed to give your ESP32 (currently TTGO T-Display) a basis to have multiple graphic applications orchestrated by a navigational system.
+Framework32 is designed to give your ESP32 (currently TTGO T-Display) the ability to have multiple, graphical apps, controlled by an intuitive navigational system.

 ## Features

 Current feature are:
 - Load multiple applications onto your device and choose what to run at runtime
-- Graphical "app-style" menu system with infinate scrolling
+- Graphical "app-style" menu system with infinite scrolling
 - Navigate "home" from anywhere by double clicking the left button
 - Status bar
   - Time (from NTP)